J-Mikolajczyk/podcast-generator/README.md

 # Podcast Feed Generator

 A GitHub action to generate a podcast feed from a YAML file.
 YAML is much easier to read and write than XML, and this action will convert your YAML file into a valid podcast feed.
+Part of the Practical GitHub Actions course by Ray Villalobos.
 ## Usage

 ### Turn on Github Pages